michielplatteau/CCBDA_project/README.md

    1. Charting Capabilities: Chart.js provides a wide range of chart types, including line charts, scatter charts, pie charts, and more.
 It offers extensive customization options to tailor the charts' appearance, labels, tooltips, and animations.
    Getting acquainted with this could really help us in our future.

    2. Interactive: Chart.js allows for interactive features like hovering over data points to display tooltips, zooming, and click events.
-The charts are responsive, automatically adjusting to different screen sizes, thats great compared to just using png graphs.
+The charts are responsive, automatically adjusting to different screen sizes, that is great compared to just using png graphs.

    3. Integration with Django: Chart.js can be easily integrated with Django, enabling you to dynamically generate charts based on the war data stored in our database.
 Models.py allow us to easily pass the data.